jump-dev/JuMP.jl/docs/src/developers/contributing.md

 **Step 8: respond to comments**

-At this point, remember to be patient and polite; you may get a _lot_ of comments on your pull request!
-However, do not be afraid!
+At this point, remember to be patient and polite; you may get a _lot_ of comments on your pull request.
+However, do not be afraid.
 A lot of comments means that people are willing to help you improve the code that you are contributing to JuMP.